 Some school forms will be offered electronically and parents/guardians will sign electronically.
 These signatures will be considered official by school personnel.
 Anyone who does not wish to sign forms electronically may ask for a paper copy of the form.

-School specific information, rules and expectations will be included in the remaining part of this handbook.
+School specific information, rules and expectations have been included in the first section of this handbook.